iemsYlQ3P5qxPiiazBF3/turing-lang/README.md

  Move one cell to the left, add another cell if the current cell is unmarked

 W: Write
- Writes 1 byte to the current cell
+ Writes to the current cell

 _A: Accept
  Accept, exit 0